Harshad Chopda & Shehzad Celebrate Rajesh Khattar's Birthday; Fans Remember Bepannaah's Hoodas

 Rajesh also shared a few pictures and videos from his birthday party, and fans couldn't stop remembering the show, Bepannaah.
 They wished 'papa Hooda' by commenting on his post.
 Take a look at a few pictures.

-Rajesh Khattar Celebrates His Birthday
+Rajesh Khattar Celebrates Birthday

 Rajesh wrote, "#tiringday #latehomecoming & #bingo all these #specialpeople make it super special for you by their presence😊😊thanks @madhusajnani @jayasha.a @dinesh_sajnani kabeer @prernapanwar my better half @vandanasajnaniofficial..." - (sic)